-The Company applied ASC 825, "Financial Instruments," specifically for the Credit Facility, which was consistent with its application of ASC 820 to its investments.
-ASC 825 requires that the Company apply a fair value methodology to the Credit Facility.
-The Company estimated the fair value of the Credit Facility using estimates of value provided by an independent third party and its own assumptions in the absence of observable market data, including estimated remaining life, current market yield and interest rate spreads of similar securities as of the measurement date.
-The Company also considered its own credit risk.
-Since the Credit Facility was entered into during the three months ended March 31, 2010, the cost basis of the Credit Facility of \$53,000 was determined to be the best approximation of fair value as of March 31, 2010.
-The following table presents the Credit Facility carried at fair value as of March 31, 2010 and September 30, 2009, by caption on the accompanying consolidated statements of assets and liabilities for each of the three levels of hierarchy established by ASC 820-10:
+The Company elected to apply ASC 825, "Financial Instruments," specifically for the Credit Facility, which was consistent with its application of ASC 820 to its investments.
+The Company estimated the fair value of the Credit Facility using estimates of value provided by an independent third party and its own assumptions in the absence of observable market data, including estimated remaining life, credit party risk, current market yield and interest rate spreads of similar securities as of the measurement date.
+The following table presents the Credit Facility carried at fair value as of June 30, 2010 and September 30, 2009, by caption on the accompanying condensed consolidated statements of assets and liabilities for each of the three levels of hierarchy established by ASC 820:

-ble of Contents 27

-As of March 31, 2010

-Level 1 Level 2 Level 3 Total Fair Value Reported in Condensed Consolidated Statement of Assets and Liabilities

-Borrowings under Line of Credit \$ - \$ - \$ 53,000 \$ 53,000

-Total \$ \$ - \$ 53,000 \$ 53,000

-As of September 30, 2009

-Total Fair Value Reported in Condensed Consolidated Statement of

-Lev el 1 Lev el 2] Level 3 Assets and Liabilities Borrowings under Line of Credit \$ \$ \$ 83,350 \$ 83,350 Total \$ \$ \$ 83,350 \$ 83,350
+A s of June 30, 2010 Level 1 Level 2 Level 3 Total Fair Value Reported in Condensed Consolidated Statement of Assets and Liabilities Borrowings under Line of Credit \$ \$ 30,656 \$ 30,656 Total \$ s - \$ 30,656 \$ 30,656 As of September 30, 2009 Level 1 Level 2 Level 3 Total Fair Value Reported in Condensed Consolidated Statement of Assets and Liabilities Borrowings under Line of Credit \$ \$ - \$ 83,350 \$ 83,350 Total \$ \$ 83,350 \$ 83,350